-The pitchers of Nepenthes (fig. 96) are in the main similar to those of Sarracenia.
+The pitchers of Nepenthes (fig. 94) are in the main similar to those of Sarracenia.
 They possess means of attracting insects to them, of seducing them into the interior of the pitcher, and of preventing their subsequent escape, all of which are comparable to those already described.
 The pitchers contain a watery liquid, which is secreted by their interior surfaces, and which has a faintly acid reaction.
 When an animal is captured and falls into the liquid, it sets up a further secretion, which is more strongly acid, and which contains a peculiar body known as an enzyme or ferment, the properties of which will be discussed in a subsequent chapter.
-This ferment somewhat closely resembles the active principles of the gastric and pancreatic juices of the human body, and in the acid medium is capable of converting the proteids of the prey into peptone, leucin, and tyrosin, products which are all soluble and diffusible.
+This ferment somewhat closely resembles the active principles of the gastric and pancreatic juices of the human body, and in the acid medium is capable of converting the proteins of the prey into peptone, leucin, and tyrosin, products which are all soluble and diffusible.
 This secretion is prepared by special glands, which are plentifully distributed over the lower portion of the internal face of the pitcher.
-The mechanism of Cephalotus is essentially similar to that of Nepenthes.